newnonsick/matchav2/README.md

 *   `/team [date]`: Displays the stand-up status for the team in the current channel for a specified date (defaults to today).
 *   `/track <message_id>`: Manually tracks a stand-up message if it was missed by the automatic tracking.
 *   `/standup_report <month> [to_email] [user] [team_channel]`: Generates a stand-up report for a given month.
 Can specify a user or a team channel, and send the report via email or DM.
+*   `/check_standup [month]`: Allows a user to check their own monthly stand-up submission status, including days they were on leave.

 ### Leave Commands

 *   Leave requests are automatically tracked when messages are sent in designated attendance channels.
 The bot will analyze the message content using Gemini AI to extract leave details.
+*   `/leave_summary [date]`: Displays a summary of all leaves recorded for a specific date (defaults to today).

 ### Admin Commands